 Cincinnati (or Zinzinnati) is a proud German city, most evidenced by our annual Oktoberfest.
 Not only is ours the largest Oktoberfest in the country, it’s also the best (that’s a fact!).
 There’s the Running of the Wieners race, World’s Largest Chicken Dance, live entertainment and tons of family friendly fun.
 Of course, the main event at Oktoberfest is the food – and if you want schnitzel, sauerkraut, sausages, bratwurst and authentic German ales, well, you’ve come to the right place!

-Lebanon Country Applefest is a quintessential fall festival – and when this fest is combined with a ride on Lebanon Mason Monroe Railroad, it’s magic.
-On September 30th, head to Lebanon for a train ride on the LM&M Railroad – the fall colors will be beautiful in the Warren County countryside!
-Afterwards, partake in Applefest, a celebration of autumn’s official fruit, complete with vendors, artisans, live music, and, of course, lots of delicious food.
+Lebanon Country Applefest is a quintessential fall festival.
+On September 29th, head to Historic Lebanon for Applefest, a celebration of autumn’s official fruit, complete with vendors, artisans, live music, and, of course, lots of delicious food.

 Young’s Fall Farm Festival is the Yellow Spring’s attraction’s biggest event of the year, and well worth a trip.
 You’ll meet Humongus Gus, Young’s 800 pound pumpkin, taste freshly made Pumpkin Cinnamon Sugar Donut Holes, take a tour of our cheese making facility, watch cow milking, and try their latest addition – Pumpkin Bowling!
 And if you’re looking for the perfect pumpkin for your stoop?
 Then Young’s Dairy is your best bet!
 Starting September 23rd, head to Young’s and traipse through 30 acres of orange-dotted fields to find your Halloween pumpkin.
 A trip to Young’s is always an experience, and when you go to their U-Pick field, you’ll be treated to a hayride and family friendly activities.